drug-design/course/docs/chapters/molecular-graphics.md

 #### 1978-1980

-1978-1980: One of the first commercially available graphical systems was "Tektronix" displays.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/1978-1980-e4319834'><i class='fa fa-play' aria-hidden='true'></i></button>1978-1980: One of the first commercially available graphical systems was "Tektronix" displays.
 They had poor resolution and no colors.
 They were so slow that it was not possible to envision that they could allow real-time rotations.

 ![](https://media.drugdesign.org/course/molecular-graphics/1_3_3_1.png){: loading=lazy }

 #### 1980-1995

-1980-1995: "Evans &#38; Sutherland" graphics system revolutionized molecular modeling.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/1980-1995-67f43404'><i class='fa fa-play' aria-hidden='true'></i></button>1980-1995: "Evans &#38; Sutherland" graphics system revolutionized molecular modeling.
 They provided colored pictures of excellent quality and included real time rotation and stereo.
 However the cost of a single display was $150,000!
 Towards the end of that period, "Silicon Graphics" introduced less expensive yet high performance workstations that were within the budget of most academic and industrial laboratories (approximately $ 30,000).
 *[molecular modeling]: A field that models molecular behavior with theoretical methods and computational techniques.
 *[nce]: New Chemical Entity: a compound not previously described.